libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 ### Lazy evaluation?

 We've said previously that `mapSlice` is evaluated lazily.
-And as you may have noticed, at the end of the `convAlgorithm` function, we are evaluating the mapping function to the data, and assigning resulting values to the output buffer.
+At the end of the `convAlgorithm` function, we are evaluating the mapping function to the data, and assigning resulting values to the output buffer.
 If instead we had needed lazy evaluated convolution, we could have just returned `mapping` value from the function, so we could evaluate it lazily afterwards.